 Can I use my existing lens as a macro lens?

-The short answer is yes you can, but… you might not be able to get close enough to your subject without additional accessories.
-If you’re on a limited budget, there are a number of options that can help improve your lens’s ability to focus on close subjects.
+The short answer is yes, but… you might not be able to get close enough to your subject without additional accessories.
+With a limited budget, there are several options that can help improve your lens’s ability to focus on close subjects.
 These include extension tubes, close-up filters and reversing rings.

-If you’ve used your current lens(es) and can’t get close enough to your subject, then there are a number of relatively wallet-friendly options for those on a budget.
-These let you use your existing lens for close-up and macro photography, and while your results might not be as bitingly sharp as those from a dedicated lens, they may be good enough for you.
+If you’ve used your current lens(es) and can’t get close enough to your subject, then there are a number of relatively budget-friendly options.
+These let you use your existing lens for close-up and macro photography, and while your results might not be as bitingly sharp as those from a dedicated lens, they may be good enough.

 Some zoom or kit lenses are better than others, and while some do offer a reasonable close-up focus distance, others don’t quite cut it.

-You should be able to see the close-up focus distance on the side of your lens, but if not, you can look it up on the manufacturer’s website.
+You should be able to see the close-up focus distance on the side of your lens.
+If not, you can look it up on the manufacturer’s website.

 Option 1: Extension tubes